mootools/mootools-more/Docs/Drag/Drag.Move.md

 ### Events:

 * drop  - Executed when the element drops.
-Passes as argument the element, the element dropped on and the event.
+Passes as argument the element and the element dropped on and the event.
 If dropped on nothing, the second argument is null.
 * leave - Executed when the element leaves one of the droppables.
 * enter - Executed when the element enters one of the droppables.